Settings Reference

 supervisor.watch_interval

-How often the file watcher checks for filesystem changes when using watch patterns.
+How often the supervisor refreshes file watch configuration when using watch patterns.

 Lower values detect changes faster but use more CPU and I/O.